-The Content – What Can I Watch On Amazon Prime Instant Video?
+What Can I Watch On Amazon Prime Video?

-If you compare that to the US version of Prime, we’re at a big disadvantage – they have a staggering 6,699 movies, and 462 TV titles.
-This big difference is annoying – it has to do with content agreements around the world, and it’s the same situation on Netflix, but Amazon really could do better with their numbers.
+If you compare the current numbers to the US version of Prime, we’re at a big disadvantage – they have 22,418 movies, and 1,971 TV titles.
+This big difference is annoying – it has to do with content agreements around the world, and it’s the same situation on Netflix (though there are ways to watch American Netflix in the UK), but Amazon really could do better with their numbers.

 As far as picture quality, HD streaming looks great, and Amazon also offers a rather-small (for now) selection of “Ultra HD” (4K) programmes, as well as HDR.
 Unlike Netflix, you don’t have to pay extra for the 4K content – it’s all part of the standard subscription.

-When it comes to movies, you won’t find the latest blockbusters as part of the Prime subscription service.
-Looking at the list of available films that were released in 2016, you’ll find a rather obscure list of films you’ve never heard of.
+When it comes to movies, you usually won’t find the latest blockbusters as part of the Prime subscription service.
+Looking at the list of available films that were released in 2019, you’ll find a rather obscure list of films you’ve never heard of.

 Sure, you might find a few hidden gems, but if you’re looking for the big blockbusters or critically acclaimed masterpieces, you would have to look two and three years back.
-Then, you will find movies such as Interstellar (2014), Eye In The Sky (2015), Spotlight (2015) and The Hateful Eight (2015).
+Then, you will find movies such as Dunkirk (2017), John Wick 2 (2017) and Wonder Woman (2017).

-If you’re looking for the newest releases, you would have to seek out something like NOW TV, or rent/buy the movies directly.
+If you’re looking for the newest releases, you would have to seek out something like NOW TV (see my review), or rent/buy the movies directly.

-There are a few exception, though.
+There are a few exceptions, though.
 The popular Mr.Robot, for example, was shown in real-time, with every episode being released shortly after its US debut.
-The same was done with Preacher, Vikings, Lucifer and a few others.
-It’s not a common practice, and cord cutters are usually looking for shows to binge-watch, anyway – but it’s still a refreshing twist, when you occasionally want to watch what everybody’s talking about in Facebook.
+The same was done with Preacher, Vikings, Outlander and a few others.
+Star Trek: Picard is also a week-by-week Prime Video exclusive in the UK.
+It’s not a common practice, and cord cutters are usually looking for shows to binge-watch, anyway – but it’s still a refreshing twist, when you occasionally want to watch what everybody’s talking about on Facebook.

 Other than that, there’s a good choice of older TV shows you can binge on, some exclusive to Amazon.
 From Downton Abbey to Outlander, Arrow, Prison Break, Ray Donovan, The Americans, Seinfeld… it’s a mish-mash of old and new, and you’re bound to find something to watch.

 In addition, there are the Amazon Originals – TV shows (and a few movies) produced by Amazon Studios and only available with them.
-These include things like Transparent, Sneaky Pete, The Man In The High Castle, Bosch, and of course – The Grand Tour – the much-talked about “replacement” for Top Gear.
+These include things like The Boys, Transparent, Jack Ryan, The Man In The High Castle, Bosch, and of course – The Grand Tour – the much-talked-about “replacement” for Top Gear.

 Kids and Sports

 There’s an OK selection of kids TV shows and movies, though keep in mind the choice is a bit limited.
-(Currently 138 titles according to JustWatch).
 There are popular things like Peppa Pig, Spongebob Squarepants and Bob The Builder, as well as a few titles aimed more towards the teen demographic.

 While the basic Amazon Prime Instant Video interface is similar in the various devices you might use it on, there are a few changes here and there, which makes the usability inconsistent at times.
 They should really take a page from Netflix’ book, where all their apps are almost identical on different devices.